"[39a] Cavour Statue, Milan, Italy [front]"

 Comments

 After the Roman Empire’s disintegration, Italy consisted of many small independent states.
-All of this was to change when Cavour, along with many other noble people, worked to unify the peninsula in the mid 19th century.
+This changed when Cavour, along with many other noble people, worked to unify the peninsula in the mid 19th century.

 Camillo Benso Conte Cavour was born in Turin, in the Kingdom of Sardinia.
 With his family's aristocratic standing in society, he was able to travel around the European continent and was educated in cities such as Vienna and Paris.
 He became very politically active, with him promoting liberal policies, including a constitutional monarchy and agricultural reforms.

 Cavour became the prime minister for the Kingdom of Sardinia in 1852.
-Like stated before, the Italian peninsula was far from unified.
 Italian unification was a goal of Cavour’s foreign policy was the unification of Italy under the monarch he served, Victor Emmanuel II (1820-1878).
 Cavour understood that his nation would not be able to do this massive task alone.
 So he made alliances with neighboring countries.
-He was notably able to form an alliance with Napoleon's France.
-With a French alliance, the Kingdom of Sardinia won the Second Italian War of Independence in 1859.
-The Italian and French forces defeated the Austrians which then allowed for even more territorial expansion for the Kingdom of Sardinia.
+He was notably able to form an alliance with Napoleon III's France.
+Italian and French forces defeated the Austrians in 1859 which allowed the Kingdom of Sardinia to expand further.

 Digital Date